TheAisBack/FCND-Motion-Planning/writeup.md

 #### 6. Cull waypoints
 For this step you can use a collinearity test or ray tracing method like Bresenham.
 The idea is simply to prune your path of unnecessary waypoints.
 Explain the code you used to accomplish this step.

-The drone points were checked to see if they are collinerarity, if they are then the points would be then be pruned out and given a route that would be more efficient.
+The drone points were checked to see if there is collinerarity, if they are then the points would be then be pruned out and given a route that would be more efficient (for example: if a path has three points and all three points are going the same path, then the middle point would be taken out).
 The code below shows how prune and collinerity is written.

 ```
 def collinearity_check(p1, p2, p3, epsilon=1e-6):